Will-create/totalgen/README.md

 #  totalgen

-> A simple, powerful CLI generator for [Total.js](https://www.totaljs.com), with AI-enhanced output and custom project configuration.
+> A simple, powerful CLI generator for Node.js in general and [Total.js](https://www.totaljs.com) specicially, with AI-enhanced output and custom project configuration.

 ---